PicksPeng/SimuQ/README.md

 To run through IonQ Quantum Cloud, you must obtain an API key from [IonQ](https://ionq.com/quantum-cloud).

 When creating IonQ providers in SimuQ, you must provide the API key either through a string or a file storing the key.
-For further details please refer to [Simulating Ising model on IonQ devices](https://github.com/PicksPeng/SimuQ/blob/main/notebooks/ising_ionq.ipynb).

 ### Qiskit